ooni/spec/data-formats/README.md

 - `0.3.2` [2020-01-10]: initially used to deprecate `test_start_time`, but
 that was a mistake, and it was reverted.
 Thus this is now an alias for `0.3.1`.

+- `0.3.3` [2020-01-11]: document TLSHandshake and NetworkEvents templates,
+add timing support via `t` to DNS and TCPConnect templates, allow cross referencing DNS, TCPConnect, NetworkEvents and possibly TLSHandshake using the `conn_id` and `dial_id` identifiers.